Ted-V/selenium-demo/README.md

 * Locating an element via XPATH is very useful in situations where you have to make calculations to determine what element to locate.
 * The `findElements()` method returns a promise that contains a unique ID.
 This ID can come in handy when you're working with elements that are difficult to locate.

 Thanks for reading.
 If you'd like, you can view my project files directly inside this repository.
+If you're interested in learning how to write basic test scripts in JavaScript with Selenium, you can read my tutorial [here]("https://github.com/Ted-V/portfolio/blob/main/resources/Selenium_JS_Tutorial/seleniumtut.md").